pietrolechthaler/Morphing-Network-Slices/README.md

 $ cd ryu-controller-one-file
 $ sudo python3 main.py
 ```

-There are several modes to verify the results:
+To verify, try ping all:  ```  mininet> pingall```

-2.  try ping all:  ```  mininet> pingall``` : this should work fine with string topology and show an X when reaching H2 in ring topology (since we excluded that Switch)
+this should work fine with string topology and show an X when reaching H2 in ring topology (since we excluded that Switch).

 Since this example is running on one file only, after exiting the first example you'll go to the second one and the pingall comand should work differently!

 ### Virtual-host-solution